timescale/docs/migrate/troubleshooting.md

 ## Ownership of background jobs

 The `_timescaledb_config.bgw_jobs` table is used to manage background jobs.
 This includes both user-defined actions, compression policies, retention policies, and continuous aggregate refresh policies.
 On Timescale, this table has a trigger which ensures that no database user can create or modify jobs owned by another database user.
 This trigger can provide an obstacle for migrations.

-If the `--no-owner` flag is used with pg_dump and pg_restore, all objects in the target database will be owned by the user that ran pg_restore, likely tsdbadmin.
+If the `--no-owner` flag is used with pg_dump and pg_restore, all objects in the target database are owned by the user that ran pg_restore, likely `tsdbadmin`.

-If all the background jobs in the source database were owned by a user of the same name as the user running pg_restore (again likely tsdbadmin), then loading the `_timescaledb_config.bgw_jobs` table should work.
+If all the background jobs in the source database were owned by a user of the same name as the user running the restore (again likely `tsdbadmin`), then loading the `_timescaledb_config.bgw_jobs` table should work.

-If the background jobs in the source were owned by the postgres user, they will be automatically changed to be owned by the tsdbadmin.
-In this case, one just needs to verify that the jobs do not make use of privileges that the tsdbadmin user does not possess.
+If the background jobs in the source were owned by the `postgres` user, they are be automatically changed to be owned by the `tsdbadmin` user.
+In this case, one just needs to verify that the jobs do not make use of privileges that the `tsdbadmin` user does not possess.

 If background jobs are owned by one or more users other than the user employed in restoring, then there could be issues.
-To work around this issue, do not dump this table with pg_dump.
+To work around this issue, do not dump this table with `pg_dump`.
 Provide either `--exclude-table-data='_timescaledb_config.bgw_job'` or `--exclude-table='_timescaledb_config.bgw_job'` to pg_dump to skip this table.
 Then, use psql and the COPY command to dump and restore this table with modified